 If you do lose a load, you may need to wait hours — if not days — to get another similar load worth running.
-Your fleet manager will have to search for loads that pay well and — especially in light freight areas — that can be difficult to do.
+Your dispatcher will have to search for loads that pay well and — especially in light freight areas — that can be difficult to do.

 On the other hand, you may have to eat the miles and deadhead to a different area that has freight.
 As an independent contractor, that means you’re now paying out of pocket for fuel to get a load.
 Instead of going an hour or two away to pick up a load, you could be driving six.
 This costs you both time and money.

 If you make it a habit of delivering loads late, either because you’re stopping at the truck stop too often, you’re sightseeing or you’re simply waking up late and leaving late, your dispatcher may be hesitant to put a high-value load on you.
 If they don’t know when you’re going to deliver or get the next load, they don’t want to risk burning a bridge with a customer.